-Step 4.
-Preview through the erased files and select the ones to recover by clicking the “Recover” tab.
+Step 3.
+When the scan process is completed, preview and select the erased files to retrieve them via clicking the “Recover” tab.

 If your hard disk is displaying the notification “disk 0 (1 or 2) unknown, not initialized” or the disk space is showing unallocated space in Disk Management, then you can initialize the disk to start using it again.
 The steps to initialize a disk are listed below:

 Step 1.
-Press the Windows key + R, and type “diskmgmt.msc” and click the “Enter” key to open it.
+Press the Windows key + R, and type “diskmgmt.msc”.
+Then, click the “Enter” key to open it.
 This will launch the Windows Disk Management tool.

 Step 2.
 Select the “Unknown not initialized” disk and right-click it.